Preceti/Fulgora-snapshot-generator/README.md

 TL:DR=>  press "f" and click once on the background for the "full" thing now with lightning bolt

+You can access those tips by clicking on the question mark buttons

+You can try to click the other buttons too , the button for fullscreen doesn't work, you should rather go to fullscreen first, and then refresh the page, because i haven't made it to resize nicely yet, it can only take the fullscreen when it's refreshed while already fullscreen.
+Some other buttons also have conflict with keys, it doesn't throw error but it shows there's still a lot of work.
+It's much faster than it used to be, but here too still lot of work.

 pressing "a" and clicking add points

 pressing "z" and clicking smooth the graph